Stormwater Manager

 Stormwater Runoff and the Need to Reduce Its Flow

 Stormwater runoff is rainfall or snow melt that flows over the ground surface.
-It is created when water on roads, driveways, parking lots, rooftops and other paved surfaces does not soak into the ground.
+It is created when water on roads, driveways, parking lots, rooftops and other paved surfaces do not soak into the ground.
 Stormwater runoff is the number one cause of stream impairment in urban areas.
 Large volumes of water are carried to our local streams, wetlands, Lake Erie and the Cuyahoga River and, which can cause flooding and erosion, and wash away important habitat for animals that live in or around waterways.

 Stormwater runoff also picks up and carries with it many different pollutants that are found on paved surfaces such as sediment, nitrogen, phosphorus, bacteria, oil and grease, trash, pesticides and metals.
 These pollutants come from a variety of sources, including pet waste, lawn fertilization, cars, construction sites, illegal dumping and spills, and pesticide application.
-Researchers have found that as the amount of paved/pervious surfaces in the watershed increases, stream health declines.
+Researchers have found that as the amount of paved/pervious surfaces in a watershed increases, stream health declines.

 Minimum Control Measures